2.18 Provisions and contingencies

 The Company holds title deeds of all the immovable property (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) in the name of the company.

 c.
-Fair Valuation of Investment Property, and Revaluation of Property, Plant & Equipments, and Intangible Assets
+Fair valuation of Investment property, and Revaluation of Property, plant & equipment, and Intangible assets

-The Fair value of investment property disclosed in Note 15(a) is based on the valuation by a registered valuer as defined under rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.
+The fair value of investment property disclosed in Note 13(a) is based on the valuation by a registered valuer as defined under rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017.

-The company did not have any transaction with companies struck off under section 248 of the Companies Act, 2013, as such no declaration is required to be furnished.
+The company did not have any transaction with companies struck off under section 248 of the Companies Act, 2013, during the current year 2024-25 and previous year 2023-24, as such no declaration is required to be furnished.

-There are no charges or satisfaction, which is yet to be registered as on March 31,2024, with the Registrar of Companies beyond the Statutory period.
+There are no charges or satisfaction, which is yet to be registered as on March 31,2025 and March 31,2024 with the Registrar of Companies beyond the statutory period.

 No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules there under.

-The company has not made any non compliance in respect of the number of layers prescribed under clause (87) section 2 of the Act read with Companies (Restriction on number of layers) Rules, 2017.
+The company has complied with requirements in respect of the number of layers prescribed under clause (87) section 2 of the Act read with Companies (Restriction on number of layers) Rules, 2017.

 The Company has neither traded nor invested in Crypto currency or Virtual currency during the financial year.